algolia/shipjs/website/guide/getting-started.md

 ## Setup GitHub Actions

-If you are using GitHub Actions, you need provide NPM token for release package to NPM and GitHub token for creating release notes and tags
+If you are using GitHub Actions, you need to setup the following tokens:

+- NPM token: To release package to NPM
+- GitHub token: To create release notes and tags

 ### NPM Token